3 Best Hiking Trails in Gainesville, FL

 Specialty:

-Dogs on Leash Nature Trips Mountain and Road Biking Wheelchair Friendly Fishing Birding Beach Lake Historic Site Interpretive Exhibit Wildlife Trail Running Walking Wild Flowers
+Dogs On Leash Nature Trips Mountain and Road Biking Wheelchair Friendly Fishing Birding Beach Lake Historic Site Interpretive Exhibit Wildlife Trail Running Walking Wildflowers Geological Sinkhole Viewing Picnic Area Visitor Center Educational Programs Wildlife Viewing

 Devil's Millhopper Geological State Park covers approximately 67 acres and offers various outdoor activities for visitors.
 The trail is considered easy and is 1.1 miles long with an elevation gain of 121 feet.
 This is an out-and-back trail, and it takes around 26 minutes to complete the entire trail.
 Visitors can enjoy picnicking and learn more about this sinkhole through the interpretive display at the trailhead.
 The trail showcases how ecosystems develop in response to the geological features of a unique sinkhole.
 The geological record of the area is visible on the limestone sidewalls of the sinkhole.
 Devil's Millhopper Geological State Park provides parking facilities for visitors' convenience.